sandeepkunkunuru/arch-notes/network/vpc_subnets.md

 `If a subnet is associated with a route table that has a route to an internet gateway, it's known as a public subnet.
 If a subnet is associated with a route table that does not have a route to an internet gateway, it's known as a private subnet.`

-- Is disk slower than network now?
-If yes :
+- Is disk slower than network now? :
   - [what-happens-when-an-internet-connection-is-faster-than-the-storage-write](https://cs.stackexchange.com/questions/84487/what-happens-when-an-internet-connection-is-faster-than-the-storage-write-speed#:~:text=Both%20network%20traffic%20and%20HDD,slower%20speed%20of%20your%20HDD.)
   - [are-networks-now-faster-than-disks](https://serverfault.com/a/238534/93523)